purplebugs/eik-search/README.md

 4. TODO: Optional: Become familiar with useful Docker commands
 5. Add an index of hardcoded data into Elasticsearch for use while developing search
 6. Try out search queries in Kibana Dev Tools while developing search
+7. Add an ingest pipeline to the index that creates a scope field based on name
-7. TODO: Create node.js app with search
+8. TODO: Create node.js app with search

 ### Run docker-compose to quickly spin up Elasticsearch and Kibana